Growing Up Calais

 After spending nine seasons with the Arizona Cardinals, Calais signed a 4-year deal with the Jacksonville Jaguars in March 2017.

-He brings leadership and a dominant defensive presence to the teal and black.
+His leadership and dominant defensive presence led to a career high 14.5 sacks in his first seasons with the teal and black.

 A second-round selection in the 2008 NFL draft, Calais played nine years in the Valley of the Sun, where he has served two years as defensive captain.